sallemiahmed/SmartBiz/AI_MEMORY.md

 **Timestamp:** 2024-05-22
 **Changelog:**
+*   Fixed Mermaid syntax error in architecture diagram by adding quotes to node labels.
 *   Initial deep scan and creation of structure `AI_MEMORY.md`.
 *   Mapped all modules and key entity relationships.
 *   Identified polymorphic nature of `Invoice` and `Purchase` types.